-- Access to a safe trot up area. - Three quiet horses with their own tack preferably in adjacent stables; with a tie up ring and string attached (the horses do not have to be same as the ones used for Care A or riding).
-Horses must be suitable for candidates to lead in walk and trot in a bridle - Where horses will be standing in stables for a considerable length of time, please ensure there is sufficient bedding down to encourage them to stale. - Tack needed (equipment used must fit the horses provided) - Snaffle bridle (with ideally a cavesson noseband but can also be a flash or drop if not available). - GP Saddle and correctly fitting girth. - o Running Martingale (not a breastplate with martingale attachment). - One pair of brushing boots per horse. - Headcollar and lead rope.

-- Tack cleaning equipment per candidate (maximum three sets) in an area near to the feed room (with a table or hook)
+- Access to a safe trot up area - Three quiet horses with their own tack preferably in adjacent stables; with a tie up ring and string attached (the horses do not have to be same as the ones used for Care A or riding). - Where horses will be standing in stables for a considerable length of time, please ensure there is sufficient bedding down to encourage them to stale. - Tack needed (equipment used needs to fit or be slightly adjusted to fit the horses provided) - Snaffle bridle (with flash, drop or cavesson noseband) - o GP Saddle - Martingale (no breastplates) - One pair of brushing boots per horse - Headcollar and lead rope - Tack cleaning equipment per candidate (maximum three) in an area near to the feed room (with a table or hook)

 - Sponges

 - Water (preferably access to warm water)

 - Saddle soap

-- Maximum of three bridles for cleaning.
+- Maximum of three bridles for cleaning (these can be the bridles used for tacking up).
 The bridles need to be supple and can be easily undone at the buckles and billets.